 - Unicode Keyboard Support: Disable when the application (e.g. software made with Qt) does not support the Unicode Keyboard Awingu uses in the RDP Gateway.
 We suggest first to try with Unicode Keyboard Support enabled: when typing in the application results in a repetition of the first typed character (or other odd behavior), then you should disable the Unicode support.
-The advantage of Unicode Keyboard is better recognition of special characters on keyboards and the use of on-screen keyboards on tablets. - Start in Foreground: If enabled and the application auto starts at login, it will immediately be presented to the user and the workspace will be skipped. - Concurrent Usage: Allow a user to open multiple instances of this application at the same time.
+The advantage of Unicode Keyboard is better recognition of special characters on keyboards and the use of on-screen keyboards on tablets. - Color Depth: Defines how many bits per pixels should be used.
+The higher the color depth, the higher the detail of the application but it will also take more processing and bandwidth.
+Default set at 16bpp and can be increased to 24bpp or 32bpp. - Start in Foreground: If enabled and the application auto starts at login, it will immediately be presented to the user and the workspace will be skipped. - Concurrent Usage: Allow a user to open multiple instances of this application at the same time.
 This is enabled by default.
 A common use case to disable this option is for an application that accesses a predefined user-owned file, like Microsoft Outlook (only one process can access the user's mailbox). - Ask for Credentials: A user will have to provide credentials to login to the application (otherwise Awingu provides the login credentials to the application server).
 This is useful when the Server Labels are linked to application servers that are not joined to the Windows domain.
 Can only be enabled when there are no Auto Start Labels assigned. - Notifications: Allow this application to send notifications to a user (default enabled).
 Those notifications will be shown in the sidebar as a red dot.
 If the application provides a relevant hover text for the systray icon, this will also be shown to the user. - Minimum Size: When enabled, you can set a minimum size to be able to use this application on devices with small screens.
-If the visible part of the application session is smaller than this minimum size, you will be able to pan inside the session.
+If the visible part of the application session is smaller than this minimum size, you will be able to pan inside the session. - Maxium Size: When enabled, you can set a maximum size of the application.
+When the browser window is bigger than the application, the application will be positioned in the top left.
+Can be used together with the minimum size feature to configure a fixed size for this application.